subsoap/hugo-book-project/README.md

 * If the book detects final page say so in a nice way?
 * For breadcrumbs, if it is the final page, loop back for the front for the "next"
 * Maybe define cover images in sections so they can be used in list / featured
+* Cover images could also be used to be displayed next to chapter updates on the main page / section page to theme them

 Resolved